ISO 9001 vs AS9100: What’s the Difference?

 Configuration management enhancements

-Internal audit updates
+Internal audit program updates

 Registrar transition planning